laurent22/joplin/README.md

 `help [command]` | Displays information about a particular command

 If the help is not fully visible, press `Tab` multiple times till the console is in focus and use the arrow keys or page up/down to scroll the text.

-## Editing a note

-To edit a note, select it and press `ENTER`.
-Or, in command-line mode, type `edit $n` to edit the currently selected note, or `edit "Note title"` to edit a particular note.

 # Importing notes from Evernote